 The FAST analysis identified animal-to-human transmission (βHA) as the most influential parameter for the daily incidence of salmonellosis, with other parameters having a substantially reduced impact.
 Furthermore, I*RHProp was most sensitive to transmission-related fitness costs (α), livestock antibiotic usage (τ), the antibiotic-resistant to antibiotic-sensitive reversion rate (φ) and efficacy of antibiotic-mediated recovery in livestock (κ) (Figure S13).

 Curtailment of livestock antibiotic usage (τ → 0 g/PCU) resulted in small increases in the daily incidence relative to at baseline antibiotic usage levels across all case studies (Figure 3).
 The fitted daily incidence and I*RHProp for each case study can be found in the supplementary material (Table S6).
 Curtailment in the fattening pigs case studies resulted in the largest increase in the daily incidence with a 1.11-fold (0.668 per 100,000) increase relative to baseline levels, and a 1.20-fold (0.72 per 100,000) for the ampicillin and tetracycline case studies respectively.
 Increases in the daily incidence for the broiler poultry case studies were almost non-existent, with no fold change below 3 significant figures (0.598 per 100,000) being identified for the ampicillin case study and a 1.02-fold (0.617 per 100,000) increase in the daily incidence for the tetracycline usage case study.
-Increases in livestock antibiotic usage above baseline usage levels in the four case studies resulted in the opposite phenomenon being observed, with small decreases in overall human foodborne disease and increases in the proportion of resistant infection.
+Increases in livestock antibiotic usage above baseline usage levels in the four case studies resulted in the opposite phenomenon being observed, with small decreases in overall human Salmonella infecton and increases in the proportion of resistant infection.

 Figure 3.
 Impact of alterations in livestock antibiotic usage (τ) on the daily incidence of salmonellosis and the proportion of resistant human infection (I*RHProp).
 A) Ampicillin-resistant human salmonellosis from broiler poultry.
 B) Tetracycline-resistant human salmonellosis from broiler poultry.
 C) Ampicillin-resistant human salmonellosis from fattening pigs.
 D) Tetracycline-resistant human salmonellosis from fattening pigs.
 Grey bar denotes the case study specific baseline livestock antibiotic usage.
 Numbers above the bars denote I*RHProp.